 The Law Revision Commission believes that the rights of the parties should not be dependent on the form of the complaint.
-These rights should be dependent upon the substantive relief requested and the nature of the wrong complained of.
-As it is the existence of the duality in the procedures for obtaining rescissionary relief that has given rise to this situation, the Commission believes the problems may be solved by the elimination of this duality.
+These rights should be dependent upon the nature of the wrong complained of and the substantive relief requested.
+The Commission also believes that the law relating to rescission is unnecessarily complex and confusing to both courts and attorneys, to say nothing of laymen.
+As it is the existence of the duality in the procedures for obtaining rescissionary relief that has given rise to this situation, the Commission believes the problems may be solved by eliminating this duality and providing a single, simple procedure to be followed in all situations where rescissionary relief is sought.